Traumatic Brain Injury Attorneys In New Jersey

 Contact Our Brain Injury Lawyers to Schedule A Free Consultation

 At Krivitzky, Springer & Feldman, our brain injury attorneys are dedicated to helping victims get the fair recovery they deserve so they can move on with their lives.
-To schedule a free consultation or ask questions, contact us online or call us at 201-798-2711 in Jersey City or 973-874-0556 in Newfoundland, NJ.
+To schedule a free consultation or ask questions, contact us online or call us at 201-798-2711 in Jersey City.
 You can also use the chat feature on our website to speak with someone right away.
 We serve clients in Kinnelon, Vernon, West Milford, Jefferson, and throughout the state of New Jersey.

 Free Consultation.
 No Fee If No Recovery.